Sumshi/100DaysOfPython/Object_Classes/README.md

 2	setattr(obj, name,value)	It is used to set a particular value to the specific attribute of an object.
 3	delattr(obj, name)	It is used to delete a specific attribute.
 4	hasattr(obj, name)	It returns true if the object contains some specific attribute.

+Along with the other attributes, a Python class also contains some built-in class attributes which provide information about the class.

+The built-in class attributes are given in the below table.

+SN	Attribute	Description
+1	__dict__	It provides the dictionary containing the information about the class namespace.
+2	__doc__	It contains a string which has the class documentation 3	__name__	It is used to access the class name.
+4	__module__	It is used to access the module in which, this class is defined.
+5	__bases__	It contains a tuple including all base classes.